A signal separation view of classification: Introduction

-To summarize, the main accomplishments of this paper are: \begin{itemize} \item We provide a unified approach to signal separation problems and classification problems. \item We deal with the classification of data coming from an arbitrary metric space with no further structure, such as the manifold structure. \item Our results suggest a multiscale approach which does not assume any constraints on class boundaries, including that the classes not overlap. \item In theory, the number of classes at each scale is an output of the theorem rather than a prior assumption. \item We develop an algorithm to illustrate the theory, especially in the context of active learning on hyperspectral imaging data. \end{itemize}
+\item We deal with the classification of data coming from an arbitrary metric space with no further structure, such as the manifold structure. \item We provide a unified approach to signal separation problems and classification problems. \item Our results suggest a multiscale approach which does not assume any constraints on class boundaries, including that the classes not overlap. \item In theory, the number of classes at each scale is an output of the theorem rather than a prior assumption. \item We develop an algorithm to illustrate the theory, especially in the context of active learning on hyperspectral imaging data. \end{itemize}

-Our work belongs in the general theory of active learning.
 In Section~\ref{sec:related}, we review some literature in this area which is somewhat related to the present work.
 In Section~\ref{sec:signals}, we give a brief discussion of the point source signal separation problem and the use of localized trigonometric polynomial kernels to solve it.
 In Section~\ref{sec:background}, we describe the background needed to formulate our theorems, which are given in Section~\ref{sec:mainresults}.
 The algorithm MASC to implement these results in practice is given in Section~\ref{sec:alg}, and illustrated in the context of a simulated circle and ellipse data set, a document dataset, and two hyperspectral datasets.
 The proofs of the results in Section~\ref{sec:mainresults} are given in Section~\ref{sec:proofs}.